-Note that the $\tau$th population quantile in Definition~\ref{Def.Local} yields a set of contour in ${\cal M}$, whereas the empirical version, with probability one, is a point in ${\cal M}$ due to the absolute continuity of $\mu$.
-In fact, the $\tau$th sample quantile may alternatively be defined as a set of points through factorizing $n$, which would yield a set of contour in ${\cal M}$ after performing interpolation.
+\begin{remark} Note that the $\tau$th population quantile in Definition~\ref{Def.Local} yields a set of contours in ${\cal M}$, whereas the empirical version, with probability one, is a point in ${\cal M}$ due to the absolute continuity of $\mu$.
+The $\tau$th sample quantile may alternatively be defined as a set of points through factorizing $n$, which would yield a set of contours in ${\cal M}$ after performing interpolation.
 Specifically, by factorization of $n = n_1 n_2 + n_0$, where $n_1, n_2 \rightarrow \infty$ as $n \rightarrow \infty$ and $n_0$, as the multiplicity of the $0$th sample quantile, is a small number, one can define the $\tau$th ($\tau \geq 1/n_2$) sample quantile as a set of $n_1$ points according to the ordering of $F_{\mu, n}^{\cal M}(\u, \X_i), i = 1, \ldots, n$.
-In fact, this approach is equivalent to defining $\tau$th sample quantile as the set of $[\tau, \tau + n_1/n)$th sample quantiles in Definition~\ref{Def.EmpLocal}.
+This approach is equivalent to defining $\tau$th sample quantile as the set of $[\tau, \tau + n_1/n)$th sample quantiles in Definition~\ref{Def.EmpLocal}.
 This type of definition, however, usually requires a relatively large $n$ (especially when the dimension is large) to obtain a regular contour.
-In the context of an Euclidean space, defining the sample contour through the factorization of $n$ can be found in \cite{Hallinetal2021}.
-Similar remark also applies to the global empirical metric quantile defined in Section~\ref{Sec.EmpGlobal}. \end{remark}
+In the context of Euclidean space, defining the sample contour through the factorization of $n$ can be found in \cite{Hallinetal2021}.
+A similar remark also applies to the global empirical metric quantile defined in Section~\ref{Sec.EmpGlobal}. \end{remark}

-Proposition~\ref{Prop.ConsistLocal} states that the $\tau$th empirical local metric quantile, with probability one, lies in a small neighbourhood (of order $n^{-1/2}$) of the $\tau$th local quantile contours, which is generated by the difference of two nested inner quantile regions.
-See Appendix~\ref{sec.proofs} for its proof.
+Proposition~\ref{Prop.ConsistLocal} states that the $\tau$th empirical local metric quantile, with probability one, lies in a small neighborhood (of order $n^{-1/2}$) of the $\tau$th local quantile contours, which is generated by the difference of two nested inner quantile regions.
+See Section~\ref{sec.proofs} in the Supplementary material for its proof.

 \begin{proposition} For any $\u \in {\cal M}$, when $\tau \in [0, \frac{1}{n})$, $q_n^{\cal M} (\u, \tau) = q^{\cal M}(\u, 0)$; when $\tau \in [\frac{1}{n}, 1]$, under Assumptions~\ref{ass.VC} and~\ref{ass.density}, with probability one, where $\mathbb{G}_{\mu, n}^{\cal M}(\u, \vb) := \sqrt{n}(F_{\mu, n}^{\cal M}(\u, \vb) - F_{\mu}^{\cal M}(\u, \vb)), \, \u, \vb \in {\cal M}$.